johanhedin/sdrx/README.md

 Download and build
 ====
-The easiest way to get `sdrx` is to clone the GitHub repo (note that `sdrx` requires latest libairspy and that it is inlcuded as a submodule):
+The easiest way to get `sdrx` is to clone the GitHub repo (note that `sdrx` requires latest libairspy and librtlsdr and that both are inlcuded as submodules):

     $ git clone --recurse-submodules https://github.com/johanhedin/sdrx.git
     $ cd sdrx